flutter/website/src/get-started/install/_android-setup-chromeos.md

  1. Download and install [Android Studio]({{site.android-dev}}/studio/install#chrome-os).
  1. Start Android Studio, and go through the 'Android Studio Setup Wizard'.
-    This installs the latest Android SDK, platform tools and build tooling which are required by Flutter when developing for Android.
+    This installs the latest Android SDK, platform tools and build tooling that are required by Flutter when developing for Android.
  1. From the welcome dialog, choose More Actions / SDK Manager.
     From the SDK Tools tab, select Android SDK Command-line Tools (latest) to install additional necessary tooling.